What is learning?

 The process where the environment weakens responses to stimuli

 so that inappropriate behaviour is avoided.
 Negative reinforcement occurs when something already present is removed as a result of a behaviour and the behaviour that led to this removal increases in the future because it created a favourable outcome.

 Consider people in commercials for gum that freshens breath.
-The person in the going on an important date has a bad time because of bad breath, but next time the person chews the gum and of course it wonderful.The bad breath is removed because of the behaviour, thus in future the person will chew the gum.
+The person may be going on an important date but has a bad time because of bad breath; next time the person chews the gum and of course everything on the date is wonderful.The bad breath is removed because of the behaviour, thus in future the person will chew the gum.

 If you have a headache and take Tylenol and it takes your headache away, the relief reinforces you to take Tylenol in the future.

 Punishment is the learning that occurs when a response is followed by unpleasant events.
 If punishment works, the unpleasant consequence will be avoided in the future.
 The goal is to stop or moderate a behaviour.

 Example, a child misbehaves so the parent takes away video games.
 The misbehaviour stops.

 But how does it work in consumer behaviour?
 Consider ads showing frightening images to discourage smoking.
 Are they trying to stop you from doing something?